fbielejec/fbielejec.github.io/_posts/2018-12-07-lein-solc-truffle.md

 sudo chmod a+x /bin/solc-static-linux
 sudo ln -s /bin/solc-static-linux /usr/bin/solc
 ```
-We will also assume that [leiningen] (https://leiningen.org/) is present.
+We will also assume that [leiningen](https://leiningen.org/) is installed.
-Obviously you will also be needing *truffle* and [ganache](https://github.com/trufflesuite/ganache-cli) testrpc:
+Obviously you will also be needing *truffle* and the [ganache](https://github.com/trufflesuite/ganache-cli) testrpc:

 ```bash
 npm install -g truffle